 Follow departmental procedures for notifying the Department Chair or Associate Academic Dean that an academic integrity incident is being investigated.

 STEP 2: ACADEMIC INTEGRITY VIOLATION REVIEW MEETING WITH THE STUDENT.

-The faculty member should clearly describe and share with the student any information about the potential academic integrity violation and allow the student an opportunity to review this information and respond to the allegations.
+The faculty member should clearly describe to the student any information about the potential academic integrity violation and allow the student an opportunity to respond to the allegations.